Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Spin-1 bosonic gases

-For anti-ferromagnetic gases~\citep{hao2017ground} with fixed magnetization a transition from a Gaussian to a fermionized multi-hump density structure was found to take place by increasing $s$-wave interactions.
+For anti-ferromagnetic gases~\citep{hao2017ground} with fixed magnetization a transition from a Gaussian to a fermionized multi-hump density structure was found to take place upon increasing $s$-wave interactions.
 In the fermionized limit phase separation emerges for $\mathcal{M}=0.25$, while for $\mathcal{M}=0.5$ the $m_F=0$ component is depopulated and the others fermionize.
-Off-diagonal long-range order is evident up to intermediate $s$-wave interactions and becomes suppressed in the strong interaction regime.
+Off-diagonal long-range order\footnote{1D quantum phases cannot exhibit true long-range order.
+Rather quasi-long-range order appears meaning that the correlation function $\braket{\Lambda^{\dagger}(x)\Lambda(0)}$ of an operator $\Lambda(x)$ falls of algebraically $\sim \abs{x}^{\beta}$ as $\abs{x}\to \infty$.} is evident up to intermediate $s$-wave interactions and becomes suppressed in the strong interaction regime.
 Recall that off-diagonal long-range order\footnote{ It is worth noting that off-diagonal long-range order (ODLRO) is associated with the BEC phase but not with superfluidity.
 Indeed, superfluid systems where BEC is not possible lack true ODLRO.
 Moreover, in finite systems no true ODLRO can exist and therefore the term coherence refers to the off-diagonal of the single-particle reduced density matrix quantifying short- and long-range one-particle correlations, see also Refs.~\citep{penrose1956bose,yang1962concept,colcelli2020finite} for the scaling behavior of the largest eigenvalue of the single-particle density matrix with respect to the atom number.} is a measure of coherence which can be experimentally measured~\citep{bloch2000measurement} and it is related to the fact that the off-diagonal elements of the system's single-particle reduced density matrix remain finite for long distances~\citep{hohenberg1967existence,yang1962concept,penrose1956bose}.
 Independently, such crossover behavior towards fermionization has been discussed in~\citep{hao2006density} for both ferromagnetic and anti-ferromagnetic gases using a modified Gross-Pitaevskii framework based on the local density approximation and the analytical solution of the homogeneous system.
 As a case example, Fig.~\ref{fig:spin1_spatial_configurations_new} (a) [(b)] depicts the corresponding density profiles of a ferromagnetic $^{87}$Rb weakly interacting gas for $\mathcal{M}/N=0$ [$\mathcal{M}/N=0.2$].
 As expected, the $m_F=\pm 1$ components are discernible only in the case of nonzero magnetization.
 The respective density configurations in the Tonks limit are provided in Figs.~\ref{fig:spin1_spatial_configurations_new} (c), (d).
 They become wider due to the strong interactions and feature a sharp decrease at the edges.
 This sharpness of the density edges is reminiscent of the Fermi-Dirac distribution.
 Additionally, it has been argued that an increase of the spin-dependent interactions results in the weakening of the fermionization meaning that less than $N$ peaks appear in the density profiles and all components show the same behavior~\citep{hao2016weakening}.
 This phenomenon is attributed to the formation of composite pairs due to the strong spin-exchange interactions.
 Similar density distributions were found independently using a density functional approach~\citep{wang2013density}.